Why the Body Positivity Movement Isn't That Positive

 1. It's Not That All-Inclusive

-When you look at pages that focus on body positivity or the communities that promote it, they seem to feature one specific group of people more than anyone: Overweight and/or obese white women.
+When you look at pages that focus on body positivity or the communities that promote it, they seem to feature one specific group of people more than anyone: Overweight and/or obese caucasian women.

 Among my time in these forums and pages that follow the creed of body positivity I noticed that the overweight, able-bodied white female reigned over all.
-Whenever a new professional plus size model of this criteria hits the scene my social media pages are literally flooded with her image.
 Minorities exist more frequently when the movement is being represented commercially, but within the communities themselves these women are not represented--and sometimes not valued--the same as the other members.
 But the exclusion of multi-cultural women is only the beginning of what makes this "open-minded" club not so diverse.

 The other large group of people whom the movement seems to ignored is the disabled.
 The body positivity movement is no place for veterans missing limbs, sufferers of scoliosis, or those with vitiligo or other skin conditions.
-It's not for the deformed faces of those who have suffered horrible incidents, those with Down's Syndrome, the elderly, or the bodies of those recovering from anorexia or bulimia.
-Women who have lost a breast (or both) to cancer may find some solace in the community because of the importance of the breast that many feminists emphasize.
-Though it is still offensive to say that because they lost a breast and not an eye or a limb that they are more worthy of attention.
+It's not for the deformed faces of those who have suffered horrible incidents, those with Down's Syndrome, women who have had mastectomies, the elderly, or the bodies of those recovering from anorexia or bulimia.
+Can you find examples of these people?
+Of course, but they are few and far between.

 The body positivity movement gives prestige to those people who, while flawed, are still a certain level of attractive in one way or another.

 Your body may have stretch marks and rolls but if you've got a decent face and take nice photos, you're pretty much golden.
-Being overweight "sells" nowadays.
-Being crippled doesn't.
-It's an insult to those who the movement claims to care about, when in reality their "representation" comes from fringe groups or isolated websites.
+Being pretty and overweight "sells" nowadays.
+Being anything else doesn't.
+It's an insult to those who the movement claims to care about.
 At times it even seems that some of their biggest supporters--the LGBTQ Community--have a hard time finding widespread exposure, let alone fame and glory.
 As a whole, the body positivity movement has a limited scope of representation.

 2. It Encourages The Sexualization of Young Girls